apitoolkit/apitoolkit-landing/content/_index.md

 - APIToolkit learns expected service payloads from the swagger.

 <br/>
-<a class="text-blue-900" href="/api-documentation-and-developer-portals">More about our Automatic Documenter →</a>
+<a class="text-blue-900" href="/api-documentation-and-developer-portals">More about our OpenAPI and documentation tools →</a>

 </div>
     <div  class="home-feature-image-div" data-hs="fade up">